Scottish Episcopal Church: Relation with the Anglican realignment

-Conservative members have organised in the Scottish Anglican Network and are associated with the GAFCON.
+Conservative members have organised in the Scottish Anglican Network and are associated with the Global Anglican Future Conference (GAFCON).
 The Scottish Anglican Network announced on 8 June 2017, the same day that the SEC voted to approve same-sex marriage, that they would be in "impaired communion" with the denomination, due to this decision.
 The General Synod of the Anglican Church of Australia passed a motion on 7 September 2017, condemning SEC's decision to approve same-sex marriage as "contrary to the doctrine of our church and the teaching of Christ", and declaring itself in "impaired communion" with the province.
 It also expressed their "support for those Anglicans who have left or will need to leave the Scottish Episcopal Church because of its redefinition of marriage and those who struggle and remain", and presented their prayers for the return of SEC "to the doctrine of Christ in this matter and that impaired relationships will be restored."
-The Global South Primates expressed their support for the Scottish Anglican Network at their Communiqué from 9 September 2017.
+The Global South Primates expressed their support for the Scottish Anglican Network on 9 September 2017.